-Except, reality is that hiking with children is not always all sunshine and roses.
-With kids, it can be a fine line between an adventure they talk about for weeks and a melt down of epic proportions.
-No worries though, a hiking trip with your kids can be a trip they will remember forever with just a little extra planning.
+Except, the reality is that hiking with children is not always all sunshine and roses.
+With kids hiking, there can be a fine line between an adventure they talk about for weeks and a meltdown of epic proportions.
+No worries though, hiking with kids can be a trip they will remember forever with just a little extra planning.
 We are here to help with some helpful tips for hiking with kids!

 Know Your Child’s Hiking Limits (And Yours too)

 1) Start small: Hiking is fun but it can be hard work for small bodies.
 Just as you wouldn’t run a marathon without training, you can’t expect your child to hike a long trail the first time out.
-Start with a small nature trail, then each trip add a little more distance.
+Start your kids hiking with a small nature trail, then each trip adds a little more distance.
 If you are planning for a vacation that will involve hiking, start with walks in local parks months before you go.

 Embrace the moment when you see ground squirrels chasing each other or found that baby rabbit crossing the trail.
 It’s ok to discuss the most extraordinary rock sitting by the trail or the creepy bug hiding under a rock.
 And most important don’t be annoyed if you need to turn around early because everyone is getting tired.
 Taking home good memories means there will be many more hikes with your kids.